Inventitech/phd-thesis-template/README.md

 - makes the screen and print versions of the PDF resemble each other more, while keeping the respective benefits of each format (for example, for on-screen PDFs, no offset binding adjustment is needed).
 - makes the propositions page now fit a bigger amount of text.
 Moreover, the format of the propositions page now fits inside the thesis, instead of being the same size (which would stand out!).
 - changes a couple of questionable defaults, such as the copyright notice by the author.
+- uses glyphs and symbols to refer to papers, and gives presets for the CV, list of publications and the IPA dissertation series.
 - includes commands to generate ready-to-be-printed PDFs with all fonts embedded, a typical requirement to publish PDFs.
 - is also highly recommend to use the [LaTeX URL Eternalizer](https://github.com/Inventitech/url-eternalizer).
-- comes with a useful set of predefined commands, such as `circled`, `ahref` and useful predefines for `lstlisting`s and such.
+- comes with a useful set of predefined commands, such as `circled`, `ahref` and useful predefines for `lstlisting` and such.

 ## Setup and Installation

 See the original [README](README.txt).

+There are three document options to the provided dissertation.cls style -- be sure to use `print` when sending to the printer.

+Mac users will have to install the Libertinus and Inconsolata fonts on their systems.